ksmandersen/startover/Readme.md

 #### HiDPI

 If you have to serve images for retina devices like the iPhone, iPad or Retina macs you might wan't to use the [HiDpi](git.io/hidpi) mixin for Compass.
 The mixin is bundled with Startover.
-All you have to do is uncomment the include statement in the [main.scss](main.scss) file.
+All you have to do is uncomment the include statement in the [style/sass/main.scss](main.scss) file.

 #### Susy